 Designated teacher for cared for children

 Lyndsey Atkins

 Mental Health Lead

-Lyndsey Atkins & Jacqui Schurer-Lewis
+Lyndsey Atkins & Jacqui Schurer-Lewis (Rebecca Cowell)

+Single Point of Contact for Prevent (SPOC) (usually the DSL)

+Lyndsey Atkins

 1. Introduction

 At GCPS we recognise the responsibility we have under Section 175 of the Education and Inspections Act 2002, to have arrangements for safeguarding and promoting the welfare of children.
 The Governing Board in our school approve the S175/157 return to the Cheshire East Safeguarding Children's Partnership (CESCP) on a yearly basis.